AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Last Note</td>
    <td> <p>This field displays the update last entered on an object by any user.
 This is the most recent activity or interaction on an object.</p> <p>The Last Note column is empty if the text of the last note of an object has been deleted.
-When a new note is entered on the object, it becomes the last note and it displays again in the column.</p> <span class="autonumber"><span><b>Note: </b></span></span>When this field is added to a Task report, any updates left on child objects—such as issues, subtasks, documents, etc.—of the task do not display in this column. </td>
+When a new note is entered on the object, it becomes the last note and it displays again in the column.</p> <p>Note: When this field is added to a Task report, any updates left on child objects—such as issues, subtasks, documents, etc.—of the task do not display in this column.</p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>